 We all know that the internet is an essential service we need to work, watch, listen and enjoy.
-Verizon Fios internet quality can be maximized with a top end router, such as the two we will explore in this article.
+Verizon Fios internet quality can be maximized with a top-end router, such as the two we will explore in this article.
 Before an overview and comparison are provided on Nighthawk ad Linksys routers, we will highlight the perks of purchasing your own router instead of using the one provided with your provider.
+Out of the models reviewed here, we recommend the Nighthawk R8000p for the best performance.

 Related: Best Modem for CenturyLink